cap-js/docs/guides/deployment/with-shared-db.md

 ### Applications

-Replace the mta module for samples-srv with versions for each CAP service and adjust `name`, `path` and `provides[0].name` to match the module name.
-Also change the npm-ci builder to the npm builder.
+Replace the mta module for samples-srv with versions for each CAP service and adjust `name`, `path`, and `provides[0].name` to match the module name.
+Also change the `npm-ci` builder to the `npm` builder.

 ::: code-group
 ```yaml [mta.yaml]